Higher-form entanglement asymmetry. Part I. The limits of symmetry breaking: The instanton matrix from electrostatics

-Note that the normalisations have been chosen that \(\cC_\ell^{(3)}(x)\) and \(\cQ_\ell^{(3)}(x)\) reduce to Legendre polynomials and Legendre functions of the second kind, respectively.
-Except for \(\ell=0\) the Gegenbauer polynomials blow up at \(\zeta\to\infty\), while the Gegenbauer functions of the second kind are regular for $d>2$.
+We chose the normalisations so that \(\cC_\ell^{(3)}(x)\) and \(\cQ_\ell^{(3)}(x)\) reduce to Legendre polynomials and Legendre functions of the second kind, respectively.
+Morover, $\cC_0{}^{\!(d)}(\eta) = 1$.
+Except for \(\ell=0\), the Gegenbauer polynomials blow up at \(\zeta\to\infty\), while the Gegenbauer functions of the second kind are regular for $d>2$.
 Hence the generic solution to \cref{eq:Gegenbauer-z,eq:Gegenbauer-h} in $d>2$ is given by